Robust Graph Contrastive Learning with Information Restoration: Defense Methodology

 $\mathbf{L}_{\mathcal{S}}$ is the graph Laplacian based on the sanitation view $\mathbf{E}_{\mathcal{S}}$.

-In our design, the training objective of the sanitizer is embedded into that of the GCL.
-That is, we train the sanitizer together with the contrastive learning, using a hyperparameter $\eta$ to control the relative importance of optimizing the infoNCE loss and the graph homophily $\delta_{x}$.
-Then, the learnable sanitizer sample the sanitation view $\mathbf{E}_{\mathcal{S}}$ based on Eqn.~\ref{eqn-san-sampling} for each iteration.
-After that, the shared GNN encoder $f_{\theta}(\cdot)$ converts the graph data from the two views to low-dimensional node embedding matrices and obtain the training loss $\mathcal{L}$.
+In our design, the training objective of the sanitation view is embedded into that of the GCL.
+That is, we train the learnable sanitation view together with the contrastive learning, using a hyperparameter $\eta$ to control the relative importance of optimizing InfoNCE loss and the graph homophily $\delta_{x}$.
+Then, the learnable sanitation view samples $\mathbf{E}_{\mathcal{S}}$ based on Eqn.~\ref{eqn-san-sampling} for each iteration.
+After that, the shared GNN encoder $f_{\theta}(\cdot)$ converts the graph data from the two views to low-dimensional node embedding matrices and obtains the training loss $\mathcal{L}$.
 During the backward pass, we compute the gradient of $\mathcal{L}$ with respect to the parameters $\mathbf{P}$ and $\theta$ and update them via gradient descent.
+Consequently, the sanitation view can restore the diminished mutual information guided by the sanitation view's objection.